 13 - Attendance to any of our rides, gatherings or even regular meetings, may be encouraged by a Chapter President or other members, BUT IS NEVER MANDATORY.

 14 - Annual RENEWAL dues are payable at http://www.18wheelsma.com/Join.html, before APRIL of each year (unless you are on a lifetime membership plan).
-ANY new or renewal dues collected in the months of DEC, JAN, FEB OR MARCH, will be posted as paid for that year.
+ANY new or renewal dues collected in the months of DEC, JAN, FEB or MARCH, will be posted as paid for that year.
 (Example): if you pay for a new membership or renew your old membership on DEC 1, 2019 or FEB 6, 2019.
-Your membership will be posted as paid in full through APR 30, of 2020.
+Your membership will be posted as paid in full until MARCH 31st, of 2020.

 15 - NAMING A CHAPTER.
 Naming your chapter is OK but creating a separate logo or design with your chapter's name on it apart from the 18Wheels family crest is not.
 Several clubs, such as the Boy Scouts of America, have DENS such as #478, while the American Legion has a POST.
 Although these Dens and Posts show individuality, they are recognized as one, being under the same symbol.
 Any 18Wheels group that chooses to NAME their chapter may create a logo or design but no words shall be on the patch.
 Any and ALL 18Wheels chapters will be called and referred to as 18Wheels (chapter name here).
 In short!
 The chapter name may not coexist with the logo in or around the same area or appear to be in alignment with each other such as on each side of your cut, directly across from each other or on the same shirt or patch.
 Either the chapter logo OR the name of the chapter with the name 18Wheels before your chapter name.

 17 - 18Wheels members WILL HAVE FUN!